Curriculum

 Introduction to Forensics (0.5 credit, one semester) - This course is designed as a capstone course for students who desire an applied, hands-on approach to science.
 Students will apply their basic knowledge of biology, chemistry and physics to crime scene investigation.
 Prerequisites: Successful completion of Biology and Chemistry.

 Topics in Earth and Environment (0.5 credit, one semester) - This course is the study of science as it relates to current earth and environment issues in the context of a biblical worldview.
-Foundations of earth science and ecology will be developed followed up by an exploration of various contemporary topics such as fracking, climate change, and renewable energy among others.
+Foundations of earth science and ecology will be developed followed up by an exploration of various contemporary topics such as climate change, biodiversity, and renewable energy.
 Prerequisites: Successful completion of Biology and Chemistry.

 World Language Course Descriptions